IBM Cloud Docs

 This troubleshooting error can occur with the following conditions:

-- the packet source is not
+• The packet source is not internet

-INTERNET_FIP - the route Destination is not the public IP
+• The route Destination is not the public IP

-- the next hop IP is not VSI private IP
+• The next hop IP is not VSI private IP

-- the next hop IP is not for a VSI running in the Floating IP VSI zone
+• The next hop IP is not for a VSI running in the Floating IP VSI zone

-- the next hop VSI does not belong to the same VPC as the Floating IP VSI
+• The next hop VSI does not belong to the same VPC as the Floating IP VSI

 No response message was sent back from the destination floating-IP.
 If the next hop is not the original floating-IP, the packet is dropped.